freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/25-front-end-development/workshop-cafe-menu/5f356ed6cf6eab5f15f5cfe6.md

 # --description--

-Ao contrário dos outros elementos de conteúdo que você usou até agora, o elemento `div` é usado principalmente para fins de layout de design.
+The `div` element is used mainly for design layout purposes, unlike the other content elements you have used so far.
 Adicione um elemento `div` dentro do elemento `body` e, em seguida, mova todos os outros elementos dentro do novo `div`.

 Dentro da tag de abertura da `div`, adicione o atributo `id` com o valor de `menu`.